Jadis 300B SE monobloc amps Nov 2012.

 the 300B.
 There are those who think a

-300B is a fine old rugged tube design; It damn well ain't rugged
+300B is a fine old rugged tube design.
+The 300B is damn well NOT

-!!!!
+rugged !!!!
 They break real easy, and if

 the tube is subject to severe grid input signal, the grid can

 become bent in heat and arcing can occur between anode and grid.